 In 2005 the American Institute for Research did a study about the Effects of Outdoor Education programs in California.
 The focus was on 11-12 year olds who were at risk of not reaching their potential in school and were mainly from disadvantaged areas.
 Over 50% of the cohort reported that the opportunity was the first time that they had spent time in a natural setting.
 Teachers involved in the study saw the study as an “opportunity to shine” for all students.
 Following the program teachers reported improvement in self-esteem, relationships with other students and conflict resolution – the kind of team-building and improved confidence benefits associated with outdoor learning.
 But tellingly the teachers also reported significant improvements in classroom behaviour, motivation to learn and problem solving skills.
 It follows that 6-10 weeks after participation in the program they had also significantly improved their science score.

 The study strongly suggests that the personal and social development benefits of outdoor learning can also improve academic achievement, especially with learners from disadvantaged areas.
 Unfortunately other studies have shown that children and young people from these communities are less interested in being outdoors with nature as those from more affluent areas.
 This however is attributed to the lack of opportunity, as after just one day of being outdoors their interest increased.
 Findings like this underline the importance of school trips in giving pupils the opportunities for high quality outdoor learning through school trips.

 In 2016 the then Environment Secretary Elizabeth Truss revealed only 10% of children had access to outdoor learning and recognised the need for school trips at every stage of a child and young person’s education.
-Fast-forward to 2020 and we face the bleak reality that there will be no school trips for a whole academic year.
+Fast-forward to 2023 and a recent report suggests that over half of schools are having to cut school trips due to budget constraints.